Skip to Main Content

 Overview

-Corpsmembers enrolled in the program receive training and certifications so they can confidently engage in project activities.
+Corpsmembers serving on natural resource crews, or designated energy crews, receive training and certifications so they can confidently engage in project activities.
 Professional development courses, offered in collaboration with industry and community college partners, also prepare young adults for future careers.
 Overall, this program supports workforce development while providing tangible benefits to public infrastructure.

 Why We Work